Software Quality Engineer

 TDD is often associated with unit testing, while BDD is often associated wit...read more

-Q19.
-Reverse a string without Reverse the number
+Q. Reverse a string without reversing the numbers within the string.

 To reverse a string without reversing the numbers, split the string into words and reverse each word individually.